dcarda/docker.example01/Step_3/README.md

 Naturally, the formatting of the pom was brought up to my specifications.

 ###  Dockerfile
 The Dockerfile for this step is also very short.
-We set up everything in prevsion steps.
+We set up everything in previous steps.

 The only work to do here is to move the newly generated war file into the containers deployment directory.